gitcoinco/web/docs/RUNNING_REMOTELY.md

 You will be prompted to enter a password, and some personal data (this is optional).

-Sudo priviledges are required, to grant priviledges type:
+Sudo privileges are required, to grant privileges type:

 ```shell
 # usermod -aG sudo newuser